 - Source of Vitamin K so good for dental health

-- Helps regulate glucose levels in people with mild to moderate non-insulin dependent diabetes
+- May help regulate glucose levels in people with mild to moderate non-insulin dependent diabetes

-- Help protects the body from radiation treatment.
+- May protect the body from radiation treatment.

 Start once a day with 2-3 drops on the back of the left hand, dissolved in water, or under the tongue.